urbainvaes/hermipy/README.md

 - Inherit sympy.function / sympy.operator instead of custom classes.

+- Correct awkward handling of multiplier in Function.project

 ## License

 This program is free software: you can redistribute it and/or modify